rmind/npf/README.md

 NPF is a layer 3 packet filter, supporting IPv4 and IPv6 as well as layer 4 protocols such as TCP, UDP, and ICMP.
-It was designed with a focus on high performance, scalability, and modularity.

-NPF was started from scratch in 2009.
-It is written in C99 and is distributed under the 2-clause BSD license.
+It was designed with a focus on high performance, scalability and modularity.
+NPF was written from scratch in 2009.
+It is written in C99 and distributed under the 2-clause BSD license.

 This repository contains a **standalone** version of NPF.